 723 Whiskey Bravo, 3031 Hwy 30A, Wednesday-Sunday, 11 am-9 pm

 Located in Old Seagrove and described as “cool, casual & coastal,” they specialize in American-style food.
 A good place to grab a beer and some lunch if you’re in Seagrove.
 Somewhat of a sports bar.
-Great view of the water on the 3rd floor.
+Great view of the water from the 3rd floor.

 Old Florida Fish House, 5235 Hwy 30A, Daily, 11 am-10 pm